alefarrell/alefarrell-tswd-portfolio/critique-by-design.md

 - What would you change?

 Key Takeaways:
-Feedback revealed that while connecting the color of never to the title improved clarity, using two contrasting colors created new confusion.
-Simplifying the gradient to a single hue was suggested to improve readability.
+Feedback from my two classmates and two roommates showed that while connecting the “never” color to the title improved clarity, introducing two contrasting colors created new confusion.
+Several people suggested simplifying the gradient to a single hue to strengthen readability.

+Digging deeper into [sequential and diverging color palettes](https://www.datawrapper.de/blog/diverging-vs-sequential-color-scales) also helped me understand why the original map used green-- humans perceive a wide range of green shades particularly well.
+Still, the monochromatic direction didn’t convey the dramatic range in perceptions of corruption (a 10–84 point spread), and I wanted the design to push that narrative more boldly.

-Others recommended adding motion or narrative-- such as animating the map over time-to highlight shifting attitudes and spark curiosity.
-Building on my own reaction to Mexico’s score, we discussed layering in complementary data (like reported bribery incidents) to give audiences a richer understanding of context and contradiction.
+Others recommended adding motion or narrative—like animating the map over time—to highlight shifting attitudes and spark curiosity.
+Building on my own reaction to Mexico’s score, we discussed layering complementary data (such as reported bribery incidents) to provide audiences with richer context and highlight contradictions.

 ## Step 5: Building the Solution